aizuda/doc-apis/README.md

 ## License

-Doc-apis is under the Apache 2.0 license and AGPL-3.0 license...
+Doc-apis is under the Apache 2.0 license and AGPL-3.0 license..